RedPitaya/Documentation/appsFeatures/command_line_tools/com_line_tool.rst

 Streaming application
 =====================

-The server for streaming can be started not only using the web interface, but also through the command line.
+The server for streaming can be started not only using the web interface but also through the command line.

 .. code-block:: console